Our Blog

 Three Scaling Agile Maxims

-These are my top three Scaling Agile Maxims Nail it before you scale it.
+My Three Scaling Agile Maxims Nail it before you scale it.
 Stitch it to flip it.
 Fake it, and you won’t make it.
-Here’s why?
+Here's why?
 Nail it before you scale it.
 Do you know what good looks like?
 What will be fit for your organization’s purpose?
-Don’t get...
+Don’t get impatient and try...

 Comparing Agile Scaling Frameworks